 As we begin 2016, the biggest threat to your business probably isn't the proverbial competitor down the street.
 It's someone who wants to take advantage of your corporate information.
 We know that a growing number of businesses and government entities have already become cyber war victims.

 It wasn't that long ago that there were front page headlines when tens of millions of Target and Home Depot customers had their information stolen from those retailers.

 Just last March, health insurance company Anthem admitted that it was attacked.
-The personal information of as many as 80 million Americans information was vulnerable as a result of that attack.
+The personal information of as many as 80 million Americans was vulnerable as a result of that attack.
 80 million -- that's one quarter of the entire U.S. population.

 Last Fall, the U.S. government's Office of Personnel Management admitted that their employee database was hacked.
 The bad guys got personnel data on millions of federal employees, including their fingerprints and their job applications.
 Think about what must be on those job applications.

 Even the people who are protecting us are not immune.
 Just recently, Juniper Networks -- these are the guys who make firewalls and network security equipment -- admitted that they were hacked.

 2015 was the compliance and security wake up call for businesses, and 2016 needs to be the year you get your act together.
 You can't afford any more data leaks, lost patient records, or corporate espionage.
 You can’t afford the cost, the penalties, the fines, and the reputational risk that comes with these violations and data loss, and the impacts of data leaks are significant.